MrReSc/Headi/README.md

 ### Translation
 * Esperanto translation by @ScubyG
 * Dutch translation by @tversteeg
 * Spanish translation by @neurologia Z1
+* Hebrew translation by @YaronSh